Every autumn sea run brown trout enter large rivers and estuaries. My local rivers are blessed with sizeable runs of sea run brown trout.

 In big rivers, the edge of the first riffle is also a prime area to target sea trout.
 Where I fish, the rivers are wide and deep.
 Impossible to wade or cast across.
 In such places, I ignore the middle and concentrate on the sides.
 I look for likely holding places and lays close to shore.

 In the lower sections of my home river, one side has public road access.
-A marshy riparian strip and private land protects the other.
+A marshy riparian strip and private land prevents access to the other.

 The roadside trout see a lot of fishing pressure.
 So I paddle my fishing kayak to fish the far bank.
 That gives me a mile long section surrounding the first riffle which I have never seen another person fish.
 Both sea run and resident trout are common.